javascript-things/WebRTC-PeerJS/README.md

-# P2PConnection
+# WebRTC Example
-a p2p connection
+ a webrtc using peer.js